How many parts does it take to adequately capture a 2 mile paddle? Three!

 Downstream Riffles & Return Encounters

 Like most up-back trips, the return on Paint Lick is with a pleasing current of downstream riffles.
-Camera in one hand, I mainly concern myself with an awkward one-handed ruddering system and quietly taking in the moving diarama of aquatic and bankside life at work in the bluegrass.
+Camera in one hand, I mainly concern myself with an awkward one-handed ruddering system and quietly take in the moving diorama of aquatic and bankside life at work in the bluegrass.

 But still, our modern intrusive bodies, weathered and given over to the place, generate here their own fecund beauty.
 I find myself leaving the current to tie up and video some of them.